-NOTE : "PUSHING" refers to the front of a vehicle not steering as much as the driver wants.
+NOTE: "PUSHING" refers to the front of a vehicle not steering as much as the driver wants.
 The skis are not grabbing the surface with sufficient force.
 "LOOSE" refers to the rear of a vehicle sliding outward in a turn.
 The track is not grabbing the surface with sufficient force.

-NOTE : Center spring/ shock refers to the front arm of the rear suspension.
+NOTE: Center spring/shock refers to the front arm of the rear suspension.

 - 1. Problems encountered when entering a corner.

-- A. Front end pushes coming into a corner.
+- a.
+Front end pushes coming into a corner.
 (Steering is not precise).

-- 1. Sharpen carbide runners.

-- 2. Add more carbide.

-- 3. Shorten limiter strap on center arm.

-- 4. Increase negative camber of ski legs.

-- 5. Increase ski spring preload.

-- 6. Decrease center spring preload.

-- B. Rear of machine starts to come around or is loose when entering a corner.

-- 1. Lengthen limiter strap on center arm.

-- 2. Decrease ski spring preload.

-- 3. Decrease negative camber of ski legs.

-- 4. Increase center spring preload.

-- 5. Sharpen/ add track studs.

-C. Inside ski lifts.

-- 1. Reduce the amount of negative camber on the ski legs. - 2.
-Check for free operation of stabilizer bar. - 3.
-Decrease preload of ski springs. - 4.
-Shorten limiter strap on center arm.

-- II.
-Problems encountered while going around or exiting a corner.

-- A. Front end pushes coming out of corner (steering is not precise).

-- 1. Shorten limiter strap on center arm.

-- 2. Decrease center spring preload.

-- 3. Check condition of carbides.

-- 4. Add more carbide.

-- 5. Increase negative camber of ski legs.

-- 6. Increase ski spring preload.

-- 7. Increase rear spring preload.

-- B. Rear of machine starts to come around or is loose when exiting a corner.

-- 1. Lengthen limiter strap on center arm.

-- 2. Decrease ski spring preload.

-- 3. Increase center spring preload.

-- 4. Decrease negative camber of ski legs.

-- 5. Decrease rear spring preload.

-- C. Left ski lifts.

-- 1. Shorten limiter strap on center arm.

-- 2. Decrease center spring preload.

-- 3. Check for free operation of stabilizer bar.

-- 4. Increase stabilizer bar diameter or shorten end levers.

-- III.
-General handling problems.

-- A. Machine darts from side to side on straightaway.

-- 1. Check ski toe-out.

-- 2. Check for loose ball joints in steering.

-- 3. Too much negative ski leg camber.

-- B. Excess effort required to turn handle bars.

-- 1. Check steering linkages for binding and/or corrosion.

-- 2. Rubber blocks between skis and ski legs have too much preload at the rear (causing rear of skis to be pushed down too much).

-- 3. Lengthen limiter strap on center arm.

-- 4. Increase center spring preload.

-- 5. Decrease ski spring preload.

-- 6. Too much carbide on ski runners.

-- IV.
-Adjusting the suspension for ride and comfort.

-- A. The rear springs of the rear suspension should be adjusted as follows:

-- 1. Fully extend the rear suspension.

-- 2. Measure from the floor to the bottom of the rear grab handle (remember this dimension).

-- 3. Load the vehicle as it will be used (1 or 2 people, saddlebags full of equipment, etc.).

-- 4. Again, measure from the floor to the bottom of the rear grab handle.
-This dimension should be 1" to 2" (25 mm to 50 mm) less than the fully extended dimension. - 5.
-A) If the vehicle settles more than 2" (50 mm), increase the rear spring preload.
-B) If the vehicle settles less than 1" (25 mm), decrease the rear spring preload. - 6.
-This is a preliminary setting only !
-Increase and decrease the preload adjustments to fine tune for your preference. - 7.
-The center spring and ski springs will have the most affect on handling, but if the preload is too stiff, it will produce a harsh ride. - B. General tips.
+- Sharpen carbide runners.

+- Add more carbide.

+- Shorten limiter strap on center arm.

+- Increase negative camber of ski legs.

+- Increase ski spring preload.

+- Decrease center spring preload.

+- b.
+Rear of machine starts to come around or is loose when entering a corner.

+- Lengthen limiter strap on center arm.

+- Decrease ski spring preload.

+- Decrease negative camber of ski legs.

+- Increase center spring preload.

+- Sharpen/add track studs.

+- c.
+Inside ski lifts.

+- Reduce the amount of negative camber on the ski legs.

+- Check for free operation of stabilizer bar.

+- Decrease preload of ski springs.

+- Shorten limiter strap on center arm.

+- 2. Problems encountered while going around or exiting a corner.

+- a.
+Front end pushes coming out of corner (steering is not precise).

+- Shorten limiter strap on center arm.

+- Decrease center spring preload.

+- Check condition of carbides.

+- Add more carbide.

+- Increase negative camber of ski legs.

+- Increase ski spring preload.

+- Increase rear spring preload.

+- b.
+Rear of machine starts to come around or is loose when exiting a corner.

+- Lengthen limiter strap on center arm.

+- Decrease ski spring preload.

+- Increase center spring preload.

+- Decrease negative camber of ski legs.

+- Decrease rear spring preload.

+- c.
+Left ski lifts.

+- Shorten limiter strap on center arm.

+- Decrease center spring preload.

+- Check for free operation of stabilizer bar.

+- Increase stabilizer bar diameter or shorten end levers.

+- 3. General handling problems.

+- a.
+Machine darts from side to side on straight-away.

+- Check ski toe-out.

+- Check for loose ball joints in steering.

+- Too much negative ski leg camber.

+- b.
+Excess effort required to turn handle bars.

+- Check steering linkages for binding and/or corrosion.

+- Rubber blocks between skis and ski legs have too much preload at the rear (causing rear of skis to be pushed down too much).

+- Lengthen limiter strap on center arm.

+- Increase center spring preload.

+- Decrease ski spring preload.

+- Too much carbide on ski runners. - 4.
+Adjusting the suspension for ride and comfort. - a.
+The rear springs of the rear suspension should be adjusted as follows: - Fully extend the rear suspension. - Measure from the floor to the bottom of the rear grab handle (remember this dimension). - Load the vehicle as it will be used (1 or 2 people, saddlebags full of equipment, etc.). - Again, measure from the floor to the bottom of the rear grab handle.
+This dimension should be 1" to 2" (25 mm to 50 mm) less than the fully extended dimension. - If the vehicle settles more than 2" (50 mm), increase the rear spring preload. - If the vehicle settles less than 1" (25 mm), decrease the rear spring preload. - This is a preliminary setting only!
+Increase and decrease the preload adjustments to fine tune for your preference. - The center spring and ski springs will have the most affect on handling, but if the preload is too stiff, it will produce a harsh ride.